grecoe/CloudAI/Utilities/AzureVmUtils/README.md

 # Azure VM Start-Stop Script
 <sup>Created by Dan Grecoe, a Microsoft employee</sup>

+## Start Stop Virtual Machines
-The script in this folder can be used to batch start/stop Azure Virtual Machines in any number of subscriptions/resource groups.
+This script is used for batch start/stop Azure Virtual Machines in any number of subscriptions/resource groups.

-## Files
+### Files

 |File|Description|
 |--------------------|------------------------|